tommyod/NRK-former-game/README.md

 ## The solvers

 **Best first search** chooses the move that clears the most cells.
+There are no guarantees that this results in an optimal solution.

 ```pycon
 >>> from solvers import best_first_search